Medically reviewed by Leigh Ann Anderson, PharmD. Last updated on Oct 22, 2018.

 - 1-800-273-TALK (1-800-273-8255) 24 hours a day, 7 days a week, or online at www.suicidepreventionlifeline.org.
 Trained, skilled professionals are available to to confidentially discuss any matter.

-All antidepressants in the U.S. contain a Boxed Warning detailing risks of suicidal thoughts and behaviors.
+All antidepressants in the U.S. contain a Boxed Warning (similar to this one on Prozac) detailing risks of suicidal thoughts and behaviors.

 - In short-term clinical studies, antidepressants increased the risk of suicidal thoughts and behaviors in patients aged 24 years and younger.